nasa/harmony-browse-image-generator/README.md

 as part of a CI/CD pipeline.
 These tests are run for all changes made in a PR against the `main` branch.
 The tests must pass in order to merge the PR.

-Unit tests are executed automatically before publishing new library packages and Docker images.
-This occurs when commits containing changes to `docker/service_version.txt` are merged into the `main` branch.
-Failed unit tests prevent the publication of new Docker images and library packages.
+Unit tests are executed automatically by github actions on each Pull Request.

 ## Versioning:

-Service Docker images and the package library for HyBIG adhere to semantic version numbers: major.minor.patch.
+Docker service images and the hybig-py package library adhere to semantic version numbers: major.minor.patch.

 * Major increments: These are non-backwards compatible API changes.
 * Minor increments: These are backwards compatible API changes.
 * Patch increments: These updates do not affect the API to the service.

-When publishing a new release, two files must be updated:

-* `CHANGELOG.md` - Notes should be added to capture the changes to the service.
-* `docker/service_version.txt` - The semantic version number should be updated.

 ## CI/CD:

-The CI/CD for HyBIG is contained in GitHub workflows in the `.github/workflows` directory:
+The CI/CD for HyBIG is run on github actions with the workflows in the `.github/workflows` directory:

 * `run_lib_tests.yml` - A reusable workflow that tests the library functions